tim50687/What_I_Learned/computer_system/Introduction.md

 Simply put, the shell `(command-line interpreter)` is a program that takes commands from the keyboard and gives them to the operating system to perform.

+#### PATH

+The `PATH` variable is a fundamental environment variable in Unix-like operating systems, including Linux.
+It plays a crucial role in determining where the shell looks for executable files when you type a command in the terminal.

+Here's how it works:

+1. When you enter a command in the terminal, the shell (e.g., Bash, Zsh) tries to find the corresponding executable file for that command.
+2. The shell looks in each directory listed in the PATH variable, in order from left to right, until it finds a matching executable file.
+It searches these directories one by one until it either finds the executable or exhausts the list of directories.
+3. If the shell finds the executable, it executes the command.
+If it doesn't find the executable in any of the directories listed in PATH, it will display an error message indicating that the command is not found.

+> `:$PATH`: This is the crucial part of the command.
+It appends the current value of the `PATH` variable to the end of the new `PATH` you are setting.
+The colon (`:`) acts as a separator between the new directory (`/usr/local/mysql/bin/`) and the existing directories in the `PATH`.

 $\textcolor{red}{\text{}}$